unvermuthet/godot-ndi/README.md

 ## Install

 > [!IMPORTANT]
-> - Minimum Godot version is `4.4-beta3`
+> - Only compatible with Godot `4.4-beta1` and later

 Download the latest version under `Releases`.
-Install by extracting the ZIP file anywhere in your Godot project.
+Install by extracting the ZIP file in your Godot project.

 The NDI Runtime is also required.
 - [NDI Runtime for Windows](http://ndi.link/NDIRedistV6)